dismal-econ/dismal-econ.github.io/_pages/interests.md

 title: "Interests"
 permalink: /interests/
 author_profile: false
 redirect_from:
-  - /resume

 ---

-# Interests
+Here is a list of topics I am interested in at the moment:
-- Advances in Earth system impact assessments
+- Advances in data and methods used for assessing anthopogenic Earth system impacts
+- Link between natural resources or environmental issues and macroeconomic phenomena
+- Natural resources and conflicts
--
+- Inequality